-If this option is set to true, Google's Roboto font will be downloaded.
+If this option is set to true, Google's Roboto font will be downloaded from Genesys Infrastructure.
 The default value is true.

 Use this configuration option if you have security concerns about including fonts from third-party sources, to optimize your page load time, or if you already include Roboto on your website.